-That's why, as past of my Annual Pacific Crest Trail Thru-hiker Survey (2015, 2014, 2013), I ask hikers what they wish they had done differently prior to setting off on their hikes, and what advice they have for future hiekrs of the PCT.
+That’s why, as part of my Annual Pacific Crest Trail Thru-hiker Survey (2015, 2014, 2013), I ask hikers what they wish they had done differently prior to setting off on their hikes, and what advice they have for future hikers of the PCT.

 Because what’s better than one stranger’s opinion on the internet?
 A bunch of strangers’ opinions on the internet.

 Reading through the responses it becomes clear what you need to do if you’re going to be a successful PCT thru-hiker: stop worrying, stop planning, stop commenting in the PCT Class Facebook page, and enjoy.